 The triple spiral represents many of life’s trios.
 For instance, it can depict the three trimesters of human pregnancy: life, death, and rebirth; or father, mother, and child.
 In some communities, the Triskelion signifies the past, present, and future.

 Also termed the Celtic’s mother’s knot, this figure consists of two hearts interwoven into a knot.
 The knot is bound in a way that there’s no start or finish.
 Clearly, this symbol shows the deep eternal love between a mother and her child.

 If you look at the symbol closely, you will notice that one heart is lower than the other.
 The lower heart represents the child, while the upper one is the mother’s.
 To make the symbol more illustrative, a dot is often added inside the hearts.
 One dot represents one child, whereas more dots stand for more children.

 As simple as the circle looks, it is an important symbol with deep implications.
 To motherhood, it symbolizes fertility.
 This meaning arises from the perception of a rounded belly during pregnancy, the female chest, and navels.
 All these have circular shapes and play an important role in bringing about life and nurturing it.

 The circle shape has no beginning and end, which perfectly depicts the infinite life cycle of birth, death, and rebirth.
 It also represents family ties and closeness.
 All this wrapped up in the warm and caring embrace of a mother.

 The turtle symbol, common to North American culture, is the oldest symbol depicting motherhood.
 You must have heard of the ancient folklore of how the turtle saved humanity from a great flood.
-It might be true since the turtle is the symbol for Mother Earth.
+It might be true since the turtle is the symbol of Mother Earth.